FlaSpaceInst/EZ-RASSOR/docs/CONTRIBUTING.rst

 DEVELOPMENT INSTRUCTIONS
 ----
-Before you begin developing, you must first install ROS and the ROS build tools.
+Before you begin developing, you must first install ROS and the ROS build tools (these instructions are in the `readme`_).
 Clone the repository with the following command:
 ::
   git clone https://github.com/FlaSpaceInst/EZ-RASSOR.git
   cd EZ-RASSOR